Review of Algebra

 rational functions.
 Completing the square means rewriting a quadratic

-and can be accomplished by:
+in the form and can be accomplished by:

 1. Factoring the number from the terms involving .